 The other option from PhonicBooks is card games that can be used for those just beginning to read three-letter words through those who can read multi-syllable words.
 There are 20 different card decks, and they are sold in two groups with ten decks per group.
 They look like card decks for entertaining games rather than something used for educational purposes.

 Each attractively designed deck is used to play a game similar to UNO®.
 The word cards within each deck are identified by four different colors.
 Players have to play a word card that matches the color of the previous card, play one of the talisman cards that serves as a wild card, or draw a card from the deck.
 A few of the word cards tell the next player to miss a turn.
-These special cards also have an illustration from the Catch-Up Reader series, so they are easy to identify.
+These special cards also have an illustration from one of the Catch-Up Readers, so the special cards are easy to identify.
 Players are to read the word on the card as they lay it down.
 The game is a little simpler than UNO, but the strategy aspect still keeps it interesting.

-The first deck begins with CVC (consonant-vowel-consonant words), and the decks gradually progress in difficulty.
+The first deck begins with CVC (consonant-vowel-consonant) words, and the decks gradually progress in difficulty.
 Words with long-vowel phonograms are not included until the fifth deck, and that deck concentrates on only long-a sounds.
-The second set of ten decks begins with words with r-controlled vowels.
-The second set continues through words with unusual vowel sounds, consonant digraphs, and other phonograms such as au, dge, and ough.
+The second set of ten decks begins with words with r-controlled vowels (e.g., ar, er).
+The second set continues through words with unusual vowel sounds, consonant digraphs such gh and ph, and other phonograms such as au, dge, and ough.
 For example, Deck 18 uses words like tragedy, cottage, and vegetable as it concentrates on the sounds made by j, g, ge, and dge.
 This segmented approach with the card decks allows you to pull out a new deck as students progress through each new phonics concept.

-Games offer a great alternative for learning, and they often are most effective for struggling learners.
-This is true for reading as much as for math, history, and other subjects, but interesting reading or phonics games are few and far between.
-These PhonicBooks games are fun just for play even aside from their educational value.
+Games offer a great alternative for learning for all students, and they often are most effective for struggling learners.
+This is true for reading as much as for math, history, and other subjects, but interesting reading and phonics games are few and far between.
+So it was gratifying to discover these PhonicBooks games that are fun to play and have great educational value.